johan--/claude-code-tips/README.md

 ## Tip 39: Get notified when Claude Code is done

 When working on longer tasks, you might want to switch to another window while Claude Code works.
 But then you have to keep checking back to see if it's finished.
-Hooks can solve this by sending you a notification when Claude Code stops.

-I wrote a script ([notify-complete.sh](scripts/notify-complete.sh)) that sends a macOS notification with the project name and your last message.
+I wrote a script ([notify-complete.sh](scripts/notify-complete.sh)) that sends a macOS notification with the project name and a message.
 You can also click the notification to jump directly to that Terminal window and tab.
 Note that this script is designed for Terminal.app on macOS.

-Here's how you can set it up.
+You can use this script in two ways: as a **skill** (on-demand) or as a **hook** (automatic).

+### Setup

 First, install terminal-notifier:

 ```bash
 brew install terminal-notifier